juji-io/site/blog/comparing-clojure-diff-libraries.md

 Clojure data structures are trees, not simple sequences of elementary values.
 The above algorithm assumes that each edit operation has the same cost, which is false for tree editing.
 Adding a large sub-tree costs a lot more than adding a single value by putting a lot more things in the resulting diff, for example.
 Another problem with that algorithm, is that it does not have replacement operator, having only add and delete operators.
 In any case, if optimal diff is desired, a proper tree diff algorithm is necessary.

 However, general tree diff is expensive.
-The optimal time complexity is recently proved to be O(n^3) [2].
+The optimal time complexity is proved to be O(n^3) [2].
 Fortunately, Clojure immutable data structure diff does not need or want general tree diff, where everything can move around.
 We actually want to preserve our beloved immutable data structures.
 This is how Editscript's A* algorithm can achieve optimality with less than O(n^2) time complexity: our definition of optimality disallows certain operations, such as splitting or merging nodes.

 ### Editscript (A* algorithm)